 Also, that time in New Zealand when I worked as a promo girl at some kind of elegant dinner-show and needed to assist the guests to their tables.
 I bought shoes with high heals last minute (this was part of our required uniform, and I was travelling with a backpack), but soon realised they were too big.
 So I put toilet paper in the nose of the shoe and yes, you can imagine what happened.
 I slipped whilst walking down the carpet, my shoe came off and all the toilet paper rolled out as well because it somehow became attached to my toes.
 I just attract that kind of stupid things, so the balcony door vs window was not as bad in comparison.
 These stories are in safety stop book by the way!

-Back to Madeira: negative COVID-19 test results & ready to explore Funchal!
+Back to Funchal: negative coronavirus test results & ready to travel Madeira!

 Santa Catarina Park in Funchal on Madeira: breathing in fresh air!